david-mi/DAJR_React_Table/README.md

 ## Functionalities
 ### Sorting data
-When clicking on column heading, you can arrange data in 3 ways
+**When clicking on a column heading, you can arrange data in 3 ways**
 - Sorting in ascending order
 - Sorting in descending order
 - Unsort (Will show unsorted data)

-- Filter rows based on input search
-- Handle pagination size with select menu
-- View data Informations (pages entries, total filtered entries, total entries)
+### Filtering data
+**When entering text on the search input, only rows that includes wrote texte in any fields will be displayed**
+- Sorting state is being kept after filtering

+### Paginating data
+**A pagination system is being used to navigate through the pages**
 - Go to next page
 - Go to previous page
 - Go to page specified in page input

-### Filtering data
+### Retrieving data information
-When entering text on the search input, only rows that includes wrote texte in any fields will be displayed
+**A section is made to display informations about the data being processed**
+- You can visualize from where to where the data is being displayed in the current page
+- When filtering data, you can see the size of filtered entries
+- You can the the number of total entries, before processing

 ## Installation
 ```bash